syncfusion-content/blazor-docs/blazor/rich-text-editor/tools.md

 ### Custom format

-Rich Text Editor provides support to custom formats with existing list.
+The Rich Text Editor provides support to custom formats with an existing list.
-If you want to add additional formats to format drop-down, pass the format information as `List<DropDownItemModel>` data to the [RichTextEditorFormat.Items](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.RichTextEditor.RichTextEditorFormat.html#Syncfusion_Blazor_RichTextEditor_RichTextEditorFormat_Items) property.
+If you want to add additional formats to the format drop-down, pass the format information as `List<DropDownItemModel>` data to the [RichTextEditorFormat.Items](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.RichTextEditor.RichTextEditorFormat.html#Syncfusion_Blazor_RichTextEditor_RichTextEditorFormat_Items) property.

 {% tabs %}
 {% highlight razor %}